-This winter help us to protect our patients from highly contagious winter infections such as norovirus and seasonal flu.
+This winter help us to protect our patients from highly contagious winter infections such as flu and diarrhoea and vomiting, also known as norovirus.
 When these infections are brought into a hospital environment, it can easily spread to staff and vulnerable hospital patients.

 How you can help

 If you are feeling unwell with flu-like symptoms or diarrhoea or vomiting:

 - Please do not visit the hospital until you have been free of symptoms for 48 hours.

 - If you have an urgent appointment or it is essential to visit a friend/relative, speak to the department manager or ward sister/manager first.

 - Wash and dry your hands often and thoroughly with soap and warm water, particularly after using the bathroom and before touching food.
 Don’t rely on alcohol hand sanitiser alone.